facebook social icon

 LastPass Homepage.webp

-LastPass offers an annual plan for teams at $4.00 per user/month, limited to 50 users or less.
-For teams exceeding 50 users, the cost increases to $6.00 per user/month annually.
-Optional add-ons are available at an additional cost.
+LastPass offers tiered pricing for businesses: an annual plan for teams is priced at $4.25 per user/month (often with a user limit, such as 50 users or less, for this tier).
+For larger teams exceeding this cap, the cost typically increases, for example, to around $7.00 per user/month when billed annually.
+Optional add-ons for advanced features are also available at an additional cost.

 #4.
 Keeper